grafana/grafana/docs/sources/panels/expressions.md

 ## Using expressions

-The primary use case for expressions is for the upcoming next version of Grafana alerting.
-Like alerting, processing is done server-side, so expressions can operate without a browser session.
-However, expressions can be used with backend data sources and visualization as well.
+Expressions are primarily used by the new [Grafana 8 alerts]({{< relref "../alerting/unified-alerting/" >}}).
+The processing is done server-side, so expressions can operate without a browser session.
+However, expressions can also be used with backend data sources and visualization.

-> **Note:** Expressions do not work with current Grafana alerting.
+> **Note:** Expressions do not work with legacy dashboard alerts.

 > **Note:** Expressions do not work with dashboard variables.